geigerzaehler/beets-alternatives/README.md

 * **`query`** A [query string][] that determine which tracks belong to the collection.
 To match all items, specify an empty string. (required)

-* **`format`** A string that determines the format to convert audio files in the external collection to.
-The string must correspond to a key in the [`convert.formats`][convert plugin] configuration.
+* **`formats`** A list of space separated strings that determine the audio file formats in the external collection.
+If the ‘format’ field of a track is included in the list, the file is copied.
+Otherwise, the file is transcoded to the first format in the list.
+The name of the first format must correpond to a key in the [`convert.formats`][convert plugin] configuration.
+This configuration controls the transcoding process.

-  The settings of the configuration are used to run the conversion.
+  The special format ‘link’ is used to create symbolik links instead of transcoding the file.
+It can not be combined with other formats.

-  (optional)
+  By default no transcoding is done.

 * **`removable`** If this is `true` (the default) and `directory` does not exist, the `update` command will ask you to confirm the creation